miyagawa/cpanminus/README.md

 OK, the first motivation was this: CPAN shell gets OOM (or swaps heavily and gets really slow) on Slicehost/linode's most affordable plan with only 256MB RAM.
+Should I pay more to install perl modules from CPAN?
+I don't think so.

 Yes, I know there are tools like CPAN::SQLite that can fix that problem (and yes I use it on my Macbook Pro!) but installing it and